cournape/Bento/doc/source/faq.rst

 to distutils 10 0000 LOC), and supports most major platforms, including Mac OS X, Windows 32 and 64 bits, Linux, Free BSD, Solaris, etc...
-To be fair, numscons depends on scons itself for some platform peculiarities, but so does distutils (which relies on autoconf on many platforms).
+To be fair, numscons depends on scons itself for some platform peculiarities, but so does distutils (which relies on autoconf on many platforms through syconfig).

 What about existing projects using distutils ?
 ==============================================